raphabraga/TrimaniaBackend/README.md

 # Build the docker containers

-$ docker-compose -f docker-compose.prod.yml build
+$ docker-compose build

 # Run the docker containers

-$ docker-compose -f docker-compose.prod.yml up -d
+$ docker-compose up -d

 # The backend will run in a docker container listening to TCP port 80 (accessed at <http://localhost/api/v1>).
 # There is also a MySQL database running in another container which listen to TCP port 3306.